 The combination of Micropore's ExtendAir® adsorbent manufacturing process, along with the parallel flow cartridge design, turns out to be extremely efficient.
-As the gas flow rate increases, Micropore's ExtendAir® cartridge duration can out last a granular system by 2 times or more.
 Installing an ExtendAir® Cartridge (EAC) is relatively simple, and takes seconds to perform.
 The O2 injection tube runs through the center of the EAC and with the use of a plug any possibility of "CO2 Channeling" is prevented.